Ryanc1256-zz/connect-mysql/README.md

 =============

 Mysql session store for Connect,
-Pretty much the same as connect-redis, except much slower.
+Pretty much the same as connect-redis, except slower.
 <br />

-###I suggest using redis as it's alot faster and the sessions can time out...
+###I suggest using redis as it's alot faster.

+Only use this if you cant install redis or mongodb and you have mysql installed, of if you just want to try it out :)

 [connect-redis](https://github.com/visionmedia/connect-redis)